 The DPoE System MUST support a serving group that is configured as the IP interface for all dynamically created DAC SFs.
-Similar to the serving group configured for traditional IP(HSD) services, the dynamically created DAC SFs would use the S-VID pool associated with the serving group to dynamically generate the S-VID and C-VID used for purposes of encapsulating Ethernet frames from the DEMARC management entity to the router within the
+The dynamically created DAC SFs would use the S-VID pool associated with the serving group to dynamically generate the S-VID and C-VID used for purposes of encapsulating Ethernet frames from the DEMARC management entity to the router within the DPoE System.

-DPoE System.
 The example above shows the bundle-type DAC object as the configuration object to identify the serving group as the DAC IP interface.